abbr/FormMailerService/README.md

 5. Run `node server.js` to launch application
 6. To change port, modify server.js
 7. Change SMTP or authentication settings by tweaking [Configurations](#configurations)
 8. Running Node as a service or setting up a front-end reverse proxy are beyond the scope of this document.
-It's easy to find a solution by googling.
+It's easy to google a solution.

 ## Developer Installation